Head and Neck Cancer Survivors

 Project summary

-This project invites survivors of head and neck cancer (5 years or more post-diagnosis) to undergo a clinical examination for toxicities and fill out questionnaires related to quality of life (QoL), use of medical services, supportive care needs, and ability to work.
+This project invites survivors of head and neck cancer (5 years or more post-diagnosis) to undergo a clinical examination for toxicities and fill out questionnaires related to quality of life (QOL), use of medical services, supportive care needs, and ability to work.
 The main research questions are:

-Which aspects of QoL are reduced or improved in the long-term, compared to reference data from head and neck cancer patients pre-treatment and 1 year after treatment and compared to the age- and sex-matched general population?
+Which aspects of QOL are reduced or improved in the long-term, compared to reference data from head and neck cancer patients pre-treatment and 1 year after treatment and compared to the age- and sex-matched general population?

 Do long-term problems with swallowing, speech, senses, dry mouth, sticky saliva, coughing, and toxicities differ among survivors depending on the treatment they received?